MAA28/Abi/13. Jahrgang/Englisch/Analysis Speech - Mark Ashton.md

 # Description

-+ Cliff tells the story of his
++ Cliff tells the story of his borthers death
++ "the pit and the people are one and the same"
++ Cliff and the imagery invokes feelings of homieness
++ Mark stands up and drawes attention to himself
++ Mark ends his speech with his fist rising high